 - The Trust Board – is accountable to the Members, to the Secretary of State for Education and to the wider community for the quality of the education provided to all of our registered students and for the appropriate expenditure of public money

-- The Local Governing Committee for each school or college – provides scrutiny of the delivery on the academy improvement plan and academy budget, holding the school’s leadership to account.
-It ensures that entrepreneurship is embedded in all aspects of school life and that the local community is engaged with the academy, so that the school is properly meeting its community’s needs.
+- The Local Governing Committee for each school or college – provides scrutiny of the delivery of the Academy Improvement Plan and monitor expenditure against the academy budget, thus holding the school’s leadership to account.
+It ensures that enterprise and entrepreneurship are embedded in all aspects of school life and that the local community is engaged with the academy, so that the school is properly meeting its community’s needs.

 The relationship between the Trust Board and the Executive Team and the Local Governing Committees is characterised as a partnership to achieve our vision.
 To promote highly effective and efficient ways of working we aim to ensure that: